department-of-veterans-affairs/va.gov-team/teams/vsa/teams/cto-health-team/team-charter.md

 ### Workflow + Cadence
  - 2 week sprints (start every other Tuesday)
- - Quarterly plans broken down into sprint plans

 #### Stand-up
-- Check in on people and product progress
+- Check in on people and sprint goal progress
-- 3 Question Format: What I did yesterday?
-What will I do today?
-Any blockers?
+- 3 Question Format: What I accomplished yesterday?
+What will I accomplish today?
+Any impediments?

 ##### Zoom Stand-up
 - Daily @ 12:00 PM ET
-- 15 min, with parking lot after if needed.
+- 15 minutes with parking lot after if needed.
 Folks can drop off after stand up.
-- We sometimes opt to have a Slack-up if most of the team unavailable
+- We sometimes opt to have a Slack-up if most of the team unavailable.
 - Parking lot immediately following to discuss non-stand up topics, problem solve, etc.

 <br/>